wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Catchpoint -- Improved the Catchpoint service to validate the credentials before caching them.
 * Amazon Web Services -- Made improvements to provide the dedicated thread pool to complete the AWS related tasks.
 * Microsoft Azure -- Made improvements to cache the metric name properly and handle a missing data issue.
-* Spring Boot -- Updated the Spring Boot integration with the steps for Spring Boot 3, and update the doc links.
+* Spring Boot -- Updated the Spring Boot integration with the steps for Spring Boot 3, and updated the doc links.

 ## February 2023